-- When developing a comprehensive database to facilitate spectrum sharing, the NTIA, the FCC, government agencies and other entities managing spectrum on behalf of the government should: - Construct the database so it can provide accurate information regarding spectrum use in real time, where feasible.
+- ➤ When developing a comprehensive database to facilitate spectrum sharing, the NTIA, the FCC, government agencies and other entities managing spectrum on behalf of the government should: - Construct the database so it can provide accurate information regarding spectrum use in real time, where feasible.
 In creating this database, government spectrum managers must develop specific metrics, which define spectrum use.
 Such an examination should involve determining what constitutes a usable signal.
 For example, this could be arrived at by specific signal measurements or use of predictive models that define protected service areas.
-Use may also be defined not only in terms of geographic areas, but also in terms of time and duration. - Maintain administrative control over the database or distribution of the database where government spectrum is involved or in cases where government spectrum will be shared. - To the extent a government agency delegates the creation and maintenance of a database to any private entity, the government should enact policies to maintain direct oversight over all aspects of the database management including, information distribution to database administrators, spectrum managers and devices relying on database information. - Limit access to database information to those devices that have been certified or approved to use the database by the NTIA, the FCC or an appropriate government entity.
-Where appropriate, database information should be made office and Nambering available to the public to provide transparency and proper oversight.
+Use may also be defined not only in terms of geographic areas, but also in terms of time and duration. - Maintain administrative control over the database or distribution of the database where government spectrum is involved or in cases where government spectrum will be shared. - To the extent a government agency delegates the creation and maintenance of a database to any private entity, the government should enact policies to maintain direct oversight over all aspects of the database management including, information distribution to database administrators, spectrum managers and devices relying on database information. - Where appropriate, database information should be made available to the public to provide transparency and proper oversight.
 Such access must be consistent with concerns regarding national security.
 From an operational standpoint, however, government spectrum managers may find it appropriate to limit real time access to database information to those devices that have been certified or approved to use the database by the NTIA, the FCC or an appropriate government entity.
 In the interest of transparency, provisions may be made to allow for non-real time access by other parties interested in improving spectrum utilization.
-If the data contains sensitive details about national security, the non-real time access might contained aggregated data that protects sensitive details.
+If the data contains sensitive details about national security, the non-real time access might contain aggregated data that protects sensitive details.